laravel/vite-plugin/README.md

 ## Contributing

-Thank you for considering contributing to vite-plugin-laravel!
+Thank you for considering contributing to the Laravel Vite plugin!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct